 To put it simply, if you don’t care about your audience, don’t expect them to care about you.

-It’s also becoming more and more obvious when brands and businesses are just out to make a quick buck (or pound if you’re in the UK) with little interaction and lots of promotion.
+It’s also becoming more and more obvious when brands and businesses are just out to make a quick buck.

 After all, social media is all about being ‘social’ and that means building relationships and creating engagement.

-If you can be one of the few companies to give them that, you’ll soon start getting attention.
+If you can be one of the few companies to give them that, you’ll soon start reaping the rewards!

 2. Tone Of Voice MATTERS